shwina/still-magic/_en/style.md

 FIXME: method chaining

-Functions are easier to understand if they don't have any {% include g key="g:side-effect" text="side effects" %}, i.e., if they don't modify their inputs or any global variables.
+Functions are easier to understand if they don't have any [side effects](#g:side-effect), i.e., if they don't modify their inputs or any global variables.
-But sometimes this is necessary: a function might set a flag to control the logging level ({% include x key="s:logging" %}), update a database record, or modify an image in place rather than make a copy for performance reasons.
+But sometimes this is necessary: a function might set a flag to control the logging level ({% include xref key="s:logging" %}), update a database record, or modify an image in place rather than make a copy for performance reasons.
 In cases like these,